neilgee/transform/README.txt

 Footer #1 - This is the first column of the footer section.

 BACKGROUND IMAGES
-The background images used in the Altitude Pro theme are free of copyright and courtesy of http://www.gratisography.com/.
+The background images used in the Transform Pro theme are free of copyright and courtesy of http://www.gratisography.com/.

 LOCALIZATION
-The Altitude Pro theme is translation ready.
+The Transform Pro theme is translation ready.
 More information about the translation process can be found here:http://codex.wordpress.org/Translating_WordPress/

 SUPPORT
 Please visit http://wpbeaches.com for theme support.